uktrade/icms/data_migration/README.md

 ## Scripts

 The following three scripts are used to run the data migration.
-For the export, the `.profile` file should be activated for the oracle connection.
-Oracle instant client must be installed at `oracle/instantclient_21_5`.

 ```
-. .profile
 ./manage.py export_from_v1  # extracts the data from v1 into the data_migration models
 ./manage.py extract_v1_xml  # parses the data out of the xml fields in the data_migration models
 ./manage.py import_v1_data  # migrates the data from the data_migration models into the web models